crakama/Twitter-Sentiment-Analysis/README.md

 ###4.
 Running the Program

-The program can be run in the following ways:
+The program can be run in the following way:
+Use the following test cases

+* Ma3Route
+* masaku

 * Command Line method: